PaddlePaddle/PaddleNLP/.github/CONTRIBUTING_en.md

 [简体中文🀄](../CONTRIBUTING.md) |  **English**🌎

-# Contributing to PaddleNLP
+# Contributing to PaddleFormers

-We highly welcome and value your contributions to `PaddleNLP`.
-The first step to start your contribution is to sign the [PaddlePaddle Contributor License Agreement](https://cla-assistant.io/PaddlePaddle/PaddleNLP).
+We highly welcome and value your contributions to `PaddleFormers`.
+The first step to start your contribution is to sign the [PaddlePaddle Contributor License Agreement](https://cla-assistant.io/PaddlePaddle/PaddleFormers).

 This document explains our workflow and work style: